ben-alrdy/alrdy-animate/README.md

 - `flip-left`, `flip-right`, `flip-up`, `flip-down`

 ### Rotate Animations
 Rotate animations from bottom right (br) and bottom left (bl) corners, clockwise (cw) and counter-clockwise (ccw).
-Optionally, you can define the rotation degree by adding a numeric value separated by a dot at the end, e.g. `rotate-br-cw.10`.
-This will overwrite the default 45 rotation degree angle.
+The default rotation degree is 45 degrees.
+Optionally, you can overwrite the rotation degree by adding a numeric value at the end, e.g. `rotate-br-cw-15`.
+Available degrees are 5, 15, 25, 35, 45.
 - `rotate-br-cw`, `rotate-br-ccw`
 - `rotate-bl-cw`, `rotate-bl-ccw`